xcore/sw_gpio_examples/app_sk_gpio_com_demo/doc_quickstart/quickstart.rst

 Look at the Code
 ................

    #.
 Examine the application code.
-In xTimeComposer navigate to the ``src`` directory under app_sk_gpio_simple_demo and double click on the main.xc file within it.
+In xTIMEcomposer navigate to the ``src`` directory under app_sk_gpio_com_demo and double click on the main.xc file within it.
 The file will open in the central editor window.
    #.
 This code is quite a bit more complex than the GPIO Simple Demo, since more complex user input must be obtained from the UART and processed.
    #.
-Can you find the (very) simple switch debounce code?
-   #.
 Find the part of the code which is processing command input from the host console.
-Check how the General UART RX and TX APIs from the General Uart Component library are being applied.
+Check how the Generic UART RX and TX APIs from the General Uart Component library are being applied.
 As part of this exercise, locate the documentation for this component in the xSOFTip explorer pane of xTIMEcomposer.

 More complex Serial Bridging Applications .........................................

 This application uses just one UART which takes up two logical cores.
-Take a look at the Multi-Uart Component in the xSOFtip Explorer.
+Take a look at the Multi-Uart Component in the xSOFTip Explorer.
 This fits 8 Uarts into two logical cores.
 Have a look at the documentation for that component and how its API differs from the stand alone General Uart.

 XMOS has also implemented a reference solution for an Ethernet to Serial bridge offering many features including dynamic reconfiguration, an embedded webserver and 8 uarts running up to 115KBaud.
 To get access to this solution, buy the XA-SK-UART-8 Multi Uart Slice Card from digikey and contact your sales representative to get the reference code.